110+ ⭐⭐⭐⭐⭐ Google Reviews

 In certain cases, applicants may also be able to enter Australia on a substantive visa and remain lawfully in the country until a decision on their main application is made.

-The Department of Home Affairs (DHA) currently indicates that Prospective Marriage Visa processing may take up to two years.
-However, a significant number of Prospective Marriage Visa applications prepared and lodged by Andreas Athanasiou have been granted in a shorter timeframe, due to the submission of detailed, decision-ready Prospective Marriage Visa applications that meet all evidentiary and procedural standards.
+The Department of Home Affairs (DHA) currently indicates that Partner Visa processing may take up to two years.
+Processing times are determined entirely by the Department and cannot be influenced by a migration agent.
+Partner Visa applications prepared and lodged by Andreas Athanasiou are submitted in a detailed, decision-ready format that clearly address all evidentiary and procedural requirements.

 After the Visa Decision